Baxter-stack/Baxter-stack/README.md

 </div>

 ## Projects
-- Detection Lab
+- SIEM Setup in Azure
-- SOC Automation Project
+- Active Directory Setup for Users and Computers